SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Viewing_events_remotely_with_VNC.md

 to your chosen sbndgpvm (e.g. when you\'re working on it) and a VNC viewer open and pointing to localhost:5901 on your local machine.**

+If you need to change the VNC display resolution (for example for a correct visualization of TITUS windows), you can set it from the menu at the top left:
+Applications -> System tools -> Settings -> Devices -> Displays.
+A higher resolution (e.g. 1920x1200, empirically on a Mac) should ensure to fully display the TITUS window within the VNC one.

 ------------------------------------------------------------------------